towolf/towolf.github.com/docs/PsychHardware/PsychRTBox.markdown

-Later versions of the firmware support the following PsychRTBox\('HardwareDebounce'\) command to control the hardware debounce interval more fine\-grained.
+Later versions of the firmware support the following PsychRTBox\('HardwareDebounce'\) command to control the hardware debounce interval more fine-grained.

 \[oldValue\] = PsychRTBox\('HardwareDebounce' \[, handle\] \[, scanNum\]\);
-\-\- Set/get hardware debouncer setting.
+-- Set/get hardware debouncer setting.
 The hardware will treat a button event as valid only if the button state stays stable for at least 'scanNum' scanning iterations of the firmware.
 The scan interval is about 67 microseconds.
 The valid scanNum is from 1 through 255, with a default